60 Best Healthy Memorial Day Recipes

 This marinade works for basically anything you want to grill up this summer!
 It's also great for air-frying meats, grilling vegetables, and so much more.

 Get our recipe for Gai Tod Thai Chicken Marinade.

 Southwest Turkey Burger

-If you're looking for a leaner burger that will satisfy that craving, this southwest turkey burger will do just that!
+If you're looking for a leaner burger that will satisfy any craving, this southwest turkey burger will do the trick!
 Topped with a homemade chipotle mayo and pepper jack cheese, this burger is sandwiched between an English muffin and topped with a healthy amount of avocado.

 Get our recipe for Southwest Turkey Burgers.